mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 MFractor is available as an extension of Visual Studio for Windows and Mac with almost all features available in both platforms, being one of the first cross-platform productivity extension for developers.
 By unleashing the full power of the Professional edition, you can use a single license for either environments.

 ## Summary

+MFractor is an extension for Visual Studio that adds 200+ features to enhance your mobile development productivity.
+Check out our Feature Matrix to see everything that we can do for you.